Valuation and parities for exchange options: Introduction

-It has been argued that several results that are folklore in traditional models fail to hold when bubbles exist in asset prices.
-Typical examples of such failure include the aforementioned no-early-exercise theorem for American options, as well as certain parity relations.
-In spite of such claims, it is becoming increasingly understood that an alternative viewpoint concerning such results enables the provision of formulas that are valid in wider-encompassing models.
+Several results that are folklore in traditional models fail to hold when valuation is done using strictly positive local martingale deflators as opposed to local martingale measures; typical examples of such failure include the aforementioned no-early-exercise theorem for American options, as well as certain parities---for a discussion, see \cite{MR2903625}.
+However, it is becoming increasingly understood that an alternative viewpoint concerning such results enables the provision of formulas that are valid in these wider-encompassing models, allowing for valuation using local martingale deflators.
 Such viewpoint also facilitates the understanding of the exact attributes of earlier models that resulted in such formulas.
-The present paper contributes to the existing literature by providing valuation and parity formulas for exchange options via the change-of-\num \ approach in a general modeling environment, allowing for jumps, possible default and bubbles in asset prices.
-As mentioned previously, in order to provide formulas in terms of expectations under auxiliary valuation probabilities, mild assumptions have to be enforced on the underlying filtered measurable space---canonical examples of such environments are models driven by economic factors, a case that is discussed in detail in the paper.
-Due to the potential existence of bubbles, the value of American exchange options may be higher than the corresponding value of exchange options of European type; a general formula for the early exercise premium (in terms of explosion probabilities, amongst other elements) is provided that covers all models.
-The latter discrepancy of American and European option values affects the parity relations as well: several different parity formulas relating European and American exchange option values are provided.
+The present paper contributes to the existing literature by providing valuation and parities for exchange options via the change-of-\num \ approach in a general modelling environment where equivalent martingale measures may fail to exist, allowing for jumps and possible default.
+As mentioned previously, in order to provide formulas in terms of expectations under auxiliary valuation probabilities, mild assumptions have to be enforced on the underlying filtered measurable space---canonical examples of such environments are Markovian models driven by economic factors, a case that is discussed in detail in the paper.
+Due to the potential failure of existence of equivalent martingale measures with respect to some assets, the value of American exchange options may be higher than the corresponding value of exchange options of European type; a general formula for the early exercise premium (in terms of explosion probabilities, amongst other elements) is provided that covers all models.
+The latter discrepancy of American and European option values affects the parities: several different parities relating European and American exchange option values are provided.